hieumtran/DeBOO/README.md

 # DPUConnect
 ## Description
-This is a game for CDI and promoted in Tenzer kiosk and CDI website.
-The game is developed by data collected from DePauw organizations affliated with The Center for Diversity and Inclusion (CDI), such as VSA, J-club, the Brotherhood, Feminista!, WICS, Students of Color in STEM, and many other organizations.
-DeBOO prefers cross-cultural activities with various genders, religions and majors.
-The BOO, Boss Of Organiztions, entertain and promote various CDI organizations through a series of questions.
+This is a game designed to promote cultural diversity and inclusion, which is available at the Tenzer kiosk and CDI website.
+The game uses data collected from various organizations affiliated with DePauw's Center for Diversity and Inclusion (CDI), such as VSA, J-club, the Brotherhood, Feminista!, WICS, and Students of Color in STEM.
+DeBOO, the Boss Of Organizations, prefers cross-cultural activities involving people from diverse genders, religions, and majors.
+The game consists of a series of questions aimed at entertaining and promoting various CDI organizations.

 ## Requirements
 ```